 - Make Jewelry – This is a fun one!
 It really allows their creativity to come out and they end up with some pretty jewelry to wear when they're done.
 They could also sell their jewelry to their friends at school.

 - Build Something – Get some wood and nails and let them build something with their hands.
 You can find lots of free blueprints online for different projects.

 - Make a Scrapbook – Let them make a digital scrapbook online like a Chatbook.
-You could also let them go old school and create a physical scrapbook like we used to do back in the day.
-Cute paper, pictures and stickers can go a long way!
+You could also let them go old school and create a physical scrapbook.
+Cute paper, pictures, and stickers can go a long way!